SillyTavern/SillyTavern-Docs/Usage/st-script.md

 /run QRpreset1.QRlabel1
 ```

 By default, the system will first look for a quick reply label `a.b`, so if one of your labels is literally "QRpreset1.QRlabel1" it will try to run that.
-If no such label is found, it will search for a QR preset name "QRpreset1" with a QR labelled "QRlabel1".
+If no such label is found, it will search for a QR preset name "QRpreset1" with a QR labeled "QRlabel1".

 ### Quick Replies management commands